sun123zxy/7z-edit/README.md

 - Ensure that 7-Zip is installed and added to the system PATH.
 - The temporary folder will be cleaned up automatically after the process is completed.
+- Log files store the output of the 7-Zip command.
+Useful for debugging.

 ## License